dougscripts.com

 (Hey!
 If you don't want to do-it-yourself, FastScripts from Red Sweater Software provides the ability to quickly and simply add and manage AppleScript keyboard shortcuts.
 I highly recommend it.)

-Set Up Your System Preferences
+Set Up Your System Settings

 Note: This will only work with scripts that have been installed in an app's "Scripts" folder such that a script appears in the app's Script menu.
+See the "Read Me" .rtfd doc that accompanies each script download for instructions on installing or see the online FAQ.

 Quit the app.
 You can't attach a keyboard shortcut to an application if it is running.
+(Actually, I'm not quite sure of this old rule anymore.
+Even so, it's a good practice.)

 setting shortcuts